xonn83/NeoDS/readme.txt

 This version has been modified to use in a GameBoy Macro by JDSoft

-Impotant: I forgot to say, this version looks for roms in "/neogeo/" folder
+Impotant: This version looks for roms in "/neogeo/" folder

 ----